Porcupine021/scratch-it/README.md

-#scratch-it
+# scratch-it
 A light weight javascript library for simulating a scratch off lottery ticket.
 It works on mobile and is responsive.

-##Usage
+## Usage
-A new ScratchIt instance my be instantiated with:
+A new ScratchIt instance may be instantiated with:

 ```javascript
 ScratchIt( containerEl, overlayImgUrl, brushImgUrl, onReveal, revealPercent );